Rocinha, Brazil & the SprayVida Team

 It is our goal and belief at SprayVida that through street art we can start to change these negative stereotypes and give people a voice to create their own image to share with the world.
 For the past two years collaborating with local artist and residents we have painted well over 200 houses and walls in favelas throughout Rio, each wall a reflection of the community and their vision for the future; because if the physical image of the favela can match the beauty found within the negativity surrounding the communities will start to change.

-This specific piece in Rocinha is a direct reflection of the lack of “voice” in the communities.
-Sabotage is considered the “tupac” of Brazil singing about the level of disparity between the rich and poor, the lack of opportunity for poor people to leave the favelas.
+There is a specific piece in Rocinha meant to direct reflection of the lack of “voice” in the communities.
+A piece dedicated to Sabotage, who is considered the “tupac” of Brazil singing about the level of disparity between the rich and poor, the lack of opportunity for poor people to leave the favelas.
 While Sabotage died over 10 years ago this is still a reality that very much exists in todays Brazil.
 It also represents how willing and excited people from favelas are to join in on projects with positive goals.
 We started painting alone at 9am and by the end of the day there were over 7 graffiti artists contributing to the piece eager to change the “face” of the favela.

 This was one of the most beautiful days we have had at SprayVida and something that truly represents what we believe, through street art not only did we change the physical image of the square however we got a large group of people together to talk about the messages of Sabotage and what we can do to better “our” future.